petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-content-pages/adding-elements-to-content-pages.md

 1. Click *Publish*.

    By default, publishing makes your changes live immediately.
-However, if you've enabled a custom [workflow](../../../process-automation/workflow/introduction-to-workflow.md) to direct the review and publishing process, clicking Publish initiates your defined procedure.
+However, if a [workflow](../../../process-automation/workflow/introduction-to-workflow.md) is used to direct the review and publishing process, clicking Publish initiates the defined procedure.

 ```{note}
 While editing the page, Liferay automatically saves your progress as a draft.